Skip to main content

 • Shortcomings and weaknesses: highlights shortcomings and weaknesses that should be addressed.

 d.
 Conclusion: overall assessment and impression of the committee.
-The committee is responsible for making a recommendation regarding continuation of the Dean in their role.
+The committee is responsible for making a recommendation regarding the continuation of the Dean in their role.
 The final decision, however, will be made by the Provost.

 e.
 Appendices: survey instruments and raw data, open-ended comments, other materials.